robertoostenveld/polar2osc/README.md

 # POLAR2OSC

-This application receives heart-rate and inter-beat interval data over Bluetooth from one or multiple Polar H9 belts.
+The `polar2osc.py` script receives heart-rate and inter-beat interval data over Bluetooth from one or multiple Polar H9 belts.
 It transmits these using OSC (Open Sound Control) to another process that can analyze and/or visualize the heart data.

+The `osc2similarity.py` script receives each update of the heart rate and inter-beat-interval, organizes it as a time series in a matrix, and once per second computes the similarity between the time series.
+The resulting similarity scores for the heart rate and inter-beat-interval time series are sent using OSC to TouchDesigner.

 ## Installation